dennissxz/data-science-handbook/38-ml-for-graph-data/01-graph-basics.md

 ## Data Structure to Represent a Graph

-The most intuitional representation is by an $n\times n$ **adjacency matrix** defined previously.
+The most intuitional representation is by an $N_v \times N_v$ **adjacency matrix** defined previously.
 It contains binary entries, which is $1$ if there is an edge between vertices $i$ and $j$, and zero otherwise.
-The memory required is $O(n^2)$.
+The memory required is $O(N_v^2)$.

-Most real-world networks are sparse, in the sense that $m \sim n$, or $\bar{d} \ll n-1$, so the adjacency matrix is sparse.
+Most real-world networks are sparse, in the sense that $N_e \sim N_v$, or $\bar{d} \ll N_v-1$, so the adjacency matrix is sparse.
 It is preferable to use adjacency list.
 But the simplicity of the adjacency matrix representation may sometimes be felt to outweigh any memory disadvantages, especially for smaller graphs.

 :::{figure} graph-adjacency-sparse
 <img src="../imgs/graph-adjacency-sparse.png" width = "40%" alt=""/>